hipay/hipay-docs/hipay-fullservice-sdk-ios/07-Usage.md

 Basically, there are two ways to make payments:

 - With the built-in native payment screen (easiest integration),
-- With a custom integration using the *core wrapper* (hardest integration).
+- With a custom integration using the *core wrapper* (advanced integration).

 The first integration is the easiest one, allowing you to accept payments in your iOS app very quickly.
 In this scenario, your customers are presented with a built-in native payment screen.
 Yet, you won't be able to do much customization of the payment workflow.

 However, you can integrate the *core wrapper* yourself.
 In this case, you build your own payment workflow and your own form.
 You can thus customize the payment experience to fit your needs.
 On the downside, you have to take care of building the whole user interface, creating and sending orders, etc.

 The easiest integration (built-in native payment screen) is described below.
-The hardest one (customized integration) is described in the next section.
+The advanced one (customized integration) is described in the next section.

 ## Built-in native payment screen (easiest integration)